< Back to all blogs

-One of the biggest factors in the rise of transportation costs for many logistics companies is the sheer distance that products are being shipped across, and the volume of the products being shipped internationally.
-As globalization increases, the volume of international shipping increases, and that brings with it all kinds of massive logistical challenges to reduce transportation cost in logistics.
+One of the biggest factors in the rise of transportation costs for many logistics companies is the sheer distance.
+That products are being shipped across, and the volume of the products being shipped internationally.
+As globalization increases, the volume of international shipping increases, and that brings with it.
+All kinds of massive logistical challenges to reducing transportation costs in logistics.

 Closely related to the globalization of the marketplace, the rise of ecommerce has also contributed to the rise of transportation costs in logistics.
 The reason is simple: there’s more demand.

 More and more retailers are selling their products primarily online, which means there’s a lot more shipping going on.
 As demand for transportation goes up, so does the cost of transportation in logistics.